kvora2/SmoothieOrderApp/README.md

 To run this app locally:

-1. 📁 Redirect to `Restaurant-kelvin` dir
+1. 📁 Redirect to `SmoothieOrderApp` dir

 2. 📦 Run `npm i`